How to Have a Sustainable, Plastic Free Period

 The average amount of days someone will menstruate in their lifetime is 2400.
 And a single menstruator typically uses 15,000+ disposable period products during that time.
 According to National Geographic, that adds up to 5,800,000,000 tampons used in the United States in 2018 alone.

 Disposable menstrual products have been filling up landfills since Kotex created the first menstrual pad in 1921.
 This is pretty jarring, considering most pads contain polyethylene plastic on the sticky part of the pad.
 And most tampons contain a whole bunch of harmful chemicals like chlorine, rayon and dioxin.
 When these chemicals sit in landfills, they eventually get soaked up by the Earth and cause water and air pollution.

 It’s easy!
 You can make your period eco-friendly the same way you make most things more sustainable: by swapping out disposable plastic period products with reusable ones.
 Here are some products that'll help you (and the Earth) have a healthier, more sustainable period.

 Leakproof, absorbent period undies are a great product to have if you want to tackle your period and climate change.

 Knix has a wide range of Leakproof Underwear that has you covered no matter what.
-Check out our entire collection here, to start cutting out single-use period plastics for good.
+Check out our entire collection here (including a friendly Cotton-Modal mix) to start cutting out single-use period plastics for good.

 For many, tampons have always been their tried and true method of period protection.
 If this is you, you’re in luck!
 Brands like Lola, o.b, and L.Organic all have tampons made from 100% organic cotton.
 The best part?
 These options either have no plastic applicator, or applicators made from non-toxic or plant-based materials.
 Research which option is best for you and your body, all while knowing that you’re doing your part to eliminate plastic waste from your period!